Home » Issues » Currently Reading:

 As Wassong pointed out, some content producers are starting to get it, “…The NFL and MLB have both created their own networks.
 The two premier sports leagues have said: We don’t need the networks anymore, and the networks have acquiesced.”
 Content producers are now starting to strike out on their own to develop or regain their own branding.
 Soon they’ll also discover they won’t need the cable TV companies either.
 They’ll be able to offer subscription services that offer streaming HD content over the Internet directly to the consumer with nothing but their brand splattered all over it, without network or cable company dilution.

 If networks want keep their brand and stay viable in the future, then relegating themselves to being just content producers is EXACTLY what they should do.
 Focus on producing quality shows and explore every distribution channel available.
 Broadcasting gave way to cablecasting which is giving way to webcasting.
-Embrace the change and take back control of your own identity from the cable companies.
+If you want to grow your business, then you also need to be aware of your public image.
+Online reputation management companies like www.internetreputation.com can also help you maintain a positive image at all times.

 Stop the Cap! reader Michael Chaney takes on the issue of online video, an important component of the corporate struggle over who controls the programming and distribution of entertainment in this country.
 The collateral damage from online distribution of video content is a driver of broadband usage caps, designed to limit challenges to the cable industry’s traditional video business model.